 Winter Session Term

-During the Winter Term, a faculty member may participate in sponsored project activities.
+During the Winter Session, a faculty member may participate in sponsored project activities.
 Such activities are considered part of the overall academic year effort and consequently do not entail additional compensation.

 Activities Outside of Effort or Not Involving Reportable Effort